shreydesai/shreydesai.github.io/_posts/2016-10-19-graph-coloring.md

 ![](http://i.imgur.com/1jYNarp.png)

 If each color represents some time slot, then the final exams for these five CS classes will not conflict.
+That wraps up graph coloring - if I come up with any better algorithms in the future, I'll make sure to share them!